I-M-Iqbal/I-M-Iqbal.github.io/content/blog/Kier-Starmer-and-genocide.md

 ## May 2024 - August 2025:

 Since May 2024, the situation regarding food access in Gaza has significantly deteriorated.
-The Palestinian Ministry of Health said the number of starvation-related death is at least 111 as of the end of July 2025.
+The Palestinian Ministry of Health said the number of starvation-related deaths is at least 111 as of the end of July 2025.
 According to the UN Special Rapporteur on the right to food, 'this is the fastest famine we’ve seen, the fastest starvation campaign we’ve seen in modern history'.[^12]

 It is very clear that the legal argument the prime minister made in 2014, applies to Gaza.
-Israel by depriving Palestinians of food, which is a standalone violation of IHL,[^13] which is clearly creating conditions which can bring about the destruction of the Palestinians as a people because the deprivation of food is systematic and widespread.
+Israel by depriving Palestinians of food, which itsef is a violation of International Humanitarian Law,[^13] and is also clearly creating conditions which can bring about the destruction of the Palestinians as a people because the deprivation of food is systematic and widespread.
 According to the Integrated Food Security Phase Classification:[^14]

 - 24% of people are in phase 3 food insecurity.
 This means households have food consumption gaps that are reflected by high or above-usual acute malnutrition or are marginally able to meet minimum food needs but only by depleting essential livelihood assets or through crisis-coping strategies.
 - 54% of people are in phase 4 food insecurity.
 These households have large food consumption gaps which are reflected in very high acute malnutrition and excess mortality or they able to mitigate large food consumption gaps but only by employing emergency livelihood strategies and asset liquidation